Puerto Rico Debt Recovery

 Non-homestead assetsReachableLand, vehicles, business interests, accountsA judgment and an asset to attach

 Read the table top to bottom and a strategy falls out of it on its own.
 The rows shaded as the creditor’s best bets are not the wage rows; they are the non-wage rows.
 For an ordinary money judgment, the paycheck is the hardest target on the island and the bank account or a non-homestead asset is usually the softest.
 That single insight reframes the whole collection effort.
+Locating that account is its own problem, and it is the same records work as tracing the person behind it — our guide to finding someone in Puerto Rico covers the sources that actually resolve on the island.

 Two Protections That Trip Up Creditors